tensorflow/tfx/docs/guide/examplegen.md

 *   This spec matches digits and maps the data into the relevant SPAN numbers.
     For example, 'data_{SPAN}-*.tfrecord' will collect files like 'data_12-a.tfrecord', 'date_12-b.tfrecord'.
+*   Optionally, this spec can be specified with the width of the integers when mapped.
+For example, 'data_{SPAN:2}.file' maps to files like 'data_02.file' and 'data_27.file' (as inputs for Span-2 and Span-27 respectively), but does not map to 'data_1.file' nor 'data_123.file'.
+    For zero padding digits (e.g., `0012`), the width must be used.
 *   When SPAN spec is missing, it's assumed to be always Span '0'.
 *   If SPAN is specified, pipeline will process the latest span, and store the span number in metadata